jeaye/nixos-in-place/README.md

 ```

 ### CentOS 7
-CentOS uses LVM, which is not currently supported.
-I've been able to get NixOS
+CentOS uses LVM, so you'll likely need to specify `-g` to make sure GRUB is
-installed, but the kernel then fails to setup the appropriate file systems.
-This
+installed to the right device (probably `/dev/sda`).
+The rest should work
-is a WIP.
+normally.
 ```bash
 $ yum install wget squashfs-tools
 ```